openshift-homeroom/lab-workshop-content/workshop/content/finish.md

 * https://github.com/openshift-labs/lab-workshop-content

-The workshop content is use to create a custom image deriving from the workshop dashboard image found at:
+The workshop content is used to create a custom image deriving from the workshop dashboard image found at:

 * https://github.com/openshift-labs/workshop-dashboard